 Soft enamel coin is not “soft” when touching.

 The “soft enamel”, an industry term, is the meaning of the color fill process used to create the challenge coin.
 Recessed areas will be filled with liquid enamel by using a tiny needle, and are surrounded by raised metal as a line to contain the enamel well.
-After baked and polished, then challenge coin can be ready for package and delivery.
+After baked and polished, the challenge coin can be ready for package and delivery.
 If you rub your fingers over your custom soft enamel coin you will have a layered feeling.

-Different process makes different features for your custom coins.
+The different process makes different features for your custom coins.
 You can know it well from the below pictures and lists.

 Custom Soft Enamel Coins

-- Color filled by liquid pigment
+- Color filled with liquid pigment

 - 3D image can be engraved on its surface